What Dental Services Does Medicaid Cover for Adults?

 • Periodontal (gum) treatment

-To find out exactly what dental benefits are available, Medicaid enrollees should check with their state Medicaid agency.
-Most states provide detailed information on adult dental coverage and participating providers through their Medicaid websites or member handbooks.
+To find out what benefits are available, Medicaid enrollees should consult their state Medicaid agency.
+Most agencies provide detailed information on adult dental coverage through their websites or member handbooks.

 The Impact of Dental Coverage on Health Outcomes